molefrog/wouter/README.md

 ### `useRoute`: route patterns and parameters

-Checks if current location matches the pattern provided and returns an object with parameters.
-This is powered by a wounderful [`regexparam`](https://github.com/lukeed/regexparam) library, so all its pattern syntax is fully supported.
+Checks if the current location matches the pattern provided and returns an object with parameters.
+This is powered by a wonderful [`regexparam`](https://github.com/lukeed/regexparam) library, so all its pattern syntax is fully supported.

-You can use `useRoute` to perform manual routing or implement custom logic such as route transitions etc.
+You can use `useRoute` to perform manual routing or implement custom logic, such as route transitions, etc.

 ```js
 import { useRoute } from "wouter";